hasaniho/SOC-Portfolio/traffic-analysis/wireshark/carnage/README.md

 ## 📁 Overview

 This TryHackMe challenge simulates a real-world malware infection scenario.
 A user at Bartell Ltd downloaded a malicious Word doc and enabled macros, triggering suspicious outbound connections.
-I was tasked with analyzing the `.pcap` file to uncover the attack timeline, malicious domains, and C2 infrastructure.
+I was tasked with analyzing the `.pcap` file to uncover the attack timeline, malicious domains, and C2 infrastructure. [**Carnage**] (https://tryhackme.com/room/c2carnage)

 ## 🧠 Objective